brombres/Morlock/README.md

 ## `morlock install local/filepath/app-name.rogue`
 Uses the specified local install script (see `morlock create` under Usage), pulls the provider name and app name from it, and runs it.

+## Create a Morlock Install Script with `create`

+    morlock create provider/app-name

+For example, `create mygithub/myapp` will create a template install script `myapp.rogue`.
+Edit it and move it to a root subfolder called `Morlock/` (or `morlock/`).